tachophobia/ISEF2425/README.md

 - **func.py,** containing implementations of example functions to optimize
 - **la.py,** containing the implementation of the Lichtenberg algorithm (LA, see below)
-- **optimize.ipynb,** contains an annotated example of optimizing the Ackley function via the LA
+- **optimize.ipynb,** containing an annotated example of optimizing the Ackley function via the LA

 #### Algorithm design